sajithamma/agenticrulebased/whitepaper.md

 # Agentic Application Architecture: A Two-Layer LLM Framework for Modern Software Development

 **Abstract:** This paper introduces a novel architectural paradigm for software development that replaces traditional API-based systems with intelligent, agent-driven architectures.
-We present a two-layer Large Language Model (LLM) framework where the first layer acts as a rule engine and action executor, while the second layer provides continuous validation and monitoring.
+We present a two-layer Large Language Model (LLM) framework where the first layer acts as a rule engine and action executor within a BackAgent system, while the second layer provides continuous validation and monitoring.
 This approach enables natural language rule definition, automatic action execution, and intelligent oversight without blocking user operations.

 ## 1. Introduction

 Traditional software development has been constrained by rigid API structures, hardcoded business logic, and the need for extensive programming knowledge to modify system behavior.
 The emergence of Large Language Models (LLMs) presents an opportunity to fundamentally reimagine how applications are built, deployed, and maintained.

-We propose an **Agentic Application Architecture** that leverages two distinct LLM layers to create intelligent, self-monitoring systems capable of understanding natural language rules, executing complex actions, and maintaining continuous oversight without human intervention.
+We propose an **Agentic Application Architecture** that leverages two distinct LLM layers within a BackAgent system to create intelligent, self-monitoring applications capable of understanding natural language rules, executing complex actions, and maintaining continuous oversight without human intervention.

 ## 2. Problem Statement